monbro/opensemanticapi-go-lang/doc/testing.md

 **Flags when running tests**

-Add the flag "-v" to print log messages to each command or see https://github.com/golang/glog/blob/master/glog.go.
+Add the flags "-v -alsologtostderr=true" to print log messages to each command or see https://github.com/golang/glog/blob/master/glog.go.

 **How to run benchmark test's manually**